triton-inference-server/server/docs/run.rst

 ResNet50, and an ensemble model that are used by the :ref:`ensemble example <section-ensemble-image-classification-example>`.

-FIXME prepare custom backend and copy into repo.
-See L0_perf_client (needs fix to get model from example repo)

 Before using the example ensemble model repository, in addition to fetching public model definition files as mentioned above, you must build the custom backend for the custom image preprocess model (see